 In 250 CE Teotihuacan with Kaminaljuyu emerged a trading alliance with Tikal.

 In 377 CE leader of the army of Teotihuacan Siyah-Kak (“Was born fire”) invaded the land of the Maya, killed Chak-Tok-Ichaak (“The Great Cloud’s paw”), and established there the power of the king of Teotihuacan, the “Owl-Spearthrower”.

 His young son Nun Yash Ayin-I (“green crocodile”) in 378, was put on the throne of the kingdom Mutul with the capital city of Tikal.
 However, there is no consensus among historians whether the theory of the origin of a new dynasty of Tikal from Teotihuacan is true.

 The flourishing of the capital of the empire (Teotihuacan) is 400 CE. when its population was (according to different estimates) 85,000 to 200,000 and an area of 21–30 square km.
 It was the 6th city in the world by value in that period of time.

 In 500 CE Tikal was already inhabited by the people of Teotihuacan and they bring in their own customs, rituals, and sacrifices.

+By the beginning of 7th century CE, Teotihuacan lost its possessions in Central Mexico.
 Between 600 and 650 CE was the fall of Teotihuacan.
 It is believed that it was conquered, and then burned and destroyed by outsiders – Chichimecas.